matilingutierrez/Eliza/README.md

 cp .env.example .env
 ```

 Note: .env is optional.
-If you're planning to run multiple distinct agents, you can pass secrets through the character JSON
+If you're planning to run multiple distinct agents, you can pass secrets through the character JSON.

 #### Start Eliza